qfy2002/H2A2-MoE/H2A2-MoE/README.md

 Official evaluation code for **H2A2-MoE**, a unified indoor 3D perception framework for jointly learning 3D object detection and semantic segmentation across heterogeneous indoor datasets.

-H2A2-MoE is built upon a TR3D-style sparse 3D backbone and introduces **Variance-Aware Soft Mixture-of-Experts (VA-SoftMoE)** to improve representation sharing and task-specific adaptation.
-The model supports six indoor 3D detection benchmarks and two semantic segmentation benchmarks within a unified framework.
+H2A2-MoE introduces **Variance-Aware Soft Mixture-of-Experts (VA-SoftMoE)** into the sparse backbone to balance shared representation learning and task-specific adaptation across heterogeneous datasets and tasks.
+The framework supports six indoor 3D detection benchmarks and two semantic segmentation benchmarks.

 ## Highlights